Bouke/Lark/README.md

 No. This library builds on various XMLDocument APIs that are not available on iOS.
 Switching to another XML library might help here, but I don't have the need for this.
 Feel free to reach out to me if you're interested in working on a pull request to change this.

+### Can it act as a SOAP server?

+No. Feel free to reach out to me if you're interested in working on a pull request to change this.

 ### Is CocoaPods / Carthage supported?

 No.